Expert Intracranial Neurosurgery at Dignity Health - St. Rose Dominican Hospitals

 - Implant biodegradable wafers that locally deliver chemotherapy

 - Repair brain aneurysms (weaknesses or bulging in blood vessel walls in the brain)

 - Remove brain tumors (both cancerous and benign tumors)

 Neurosurgeons use X-rays and brain imaging to plan the procedure.
 They also may use X-ray equipment during surgery to locate and visualize the surgical area.

-The neurology team at Dignity Health - St. Rose Dominican can help you navigate your surgical options, including intracranial surgery in Las Vegas and Henderson, NV — find a neurologist or neurosurgeon near you today.
-Ask us about the St. Rose - Stanford Clinic’s Neurosurgery Program and the expertise it brings to the region.
+The neurology team at Dignity Health - St. Rose Dominican hospitals can help you navigate your surgical options, including intracranial surgery in Las Vegas and Henderson, NV — find a neurologist or neurosurgeon near you today.

 Intracranial neurosurgery is usually done under general anesthesia, meaning the patient is asleep and will not feel any pain.
 However, there are procedures when you needs to be awake, especially if the surgery is close to parts of the brain that control function like speech.
 Brain tissue does not have pain receptors, which is why this is possible.
 If you are awake during the procedure, you may be asked to do certain tasks from time to time, such as speak or move your arm or leg.

 Your surgeon may need to perform a craniotomy, which involves creating an opening in your skull and removing a small part of it to access your brain.
 The surgeon reattaches the removed piece of skull with small plates and screws.
 Microcraniotomy with small burr holes is an option in some cases.
 The surgeon inserts instruments through the holes to perform surgery.

 Following surgery, your care team will monitor you as the anesthetic or sedative wears off.
 A hospital stay of a few nights to a week is often necessary.